Kumaon division: Etymology

-Kumaon is believed to have been derived from Kurmanchal, meaning the land of the Kurmavatar (the tortoise incarnation of Lord Vishnu, the preserver according to Hinduism).
-The region of Kumaon is named after as such.
+The Kumaon region is mentioned in the Skanda Purana as Manaskhand.
+Kumaon is believed to have been derived from Kurmanchal, meaning the land of Kurma (the tortoise avatar of Vishnu, the preserver deity in Hinduism).

-According to another theory the word Kumaon can be traced back to the 5th century BC.
+According to another theory, the word Kumaon can be traced back to the 5th century BC.
 The Kassite Assyrians left their homeland Kummah, on the banks of river Euphrates, and settled in the northern part of India.

-During this time of the British control of the region, between 1815 and 1857 it was also known as Kemaon.
+During this time of the British control of the region, between 1815 and 1857, it was also known as Kemaon.